Tammy Hembrow Rocks Impossibly Tiny Pink Bikini On The Beach

 Tammy Hembrow is back in a bikini on Instagram, much to the delight of her millions of fans.

 On Tuesday, September 3, the social media sensation wowed her 9.8 million followers on the social media platform with a double dose of her incredible bikini body, and they are going absolutely insane for it.
-The blonde beauty was captured showing off her enviable figure on the beach, which provided a view of the cloudless sky and crashing waves that was equally-as-captivating as the 25-year-old herself, who sent temperatures soaring in yet another set of barely-there swimwear that hardly went unnoticed.
+The blonde beauty was captured showing off her enviable figure on the beach, which provided a view of the cloudless sky and crashing waves that was equally as captivating as the 25-year-old herself, who sent temperatures soaring in yet another set of barely-there swimwear that hardly went unnoticed.

 Tammy sent pulses racing as she posed on the beach in an impossibly tiny pink bikini that did nothing but favors for her sculpted physique.
 She treated fans to a look at her curvaceous backside in the first photo of the set, which was left nearly completely on display thanks to the minuscule design of the sexy two-piece.
 Tammy’s curvy booty was entirely exposed in the string, thong-style pair of bikini bottoms that left nothing to the imagination, while a considerable amount of cleavage flashed out of the side of her too-small top.

 A swipe to the second photo of the set gave fans even more of her famed bikini body.
 This time, Tammy was crouched in the sand with her knees spread apart as she stared down the camera with a sultry stare.
-The babe’s voluptuous assets busted over the top of her itty-bitty bikini top that left her bosom nearly completely bare, while its string tie wrapped tight around her back to accentuate her trim torso.
+The babe’s voluptuous assets busted over the top of her itty-bitty bikini top that left her bosom nearly completely bare, while its string tie wrapped tightly around her back to accentuate her trim torso.
 Her peachy derriere was yet again on display, as well as her toned thighs and abs, which were accentuated by the thin string waistband that tied high on her hips.

 Tammy left her look simple, adding nothing more than a set of dainty earrings for a bit of bling.
-Her signature platinum tresses were slicked back behind her head and damp, likely from a dip in the ocean prior to the impromptu beach photo shoot.
+Her signature platinum tresses were slicked back behind her head and damp, likely from a dip in the ocean prior to the impromptu beach photoshoot.
 She also sported a bare face free of makeup to let her striking features shine.

 As per usual with the Aussie beauty’s snaps, fans quickly began showering the new upload with love.
 At the time of this writing, Tammy’s latest post has racked up well over 160,000 likes within two hours of going live to the account — and that number continues to grow by the minute.
-Hundreds flocked to the comments section as well to compliment the babe on her jaw-dropping display.
+Hundreds flocked to the comments section as well to compliment the model on her jaw-dropping display.

-“Literal body goals,” one person wrote, while another called Tammy a “queen.”
+“Literal body goals,” one person wrote.

 “OKAY UR PERFECT,” commented a third.

 Tammy is hardly new to showing some skin on social media.
-As The Inquisitr previously reported, the babe recently wowed her followers with a sexy lingerie look that consisted of a minuscule pink bra and matching panties, and brought some serious heat to Instagram.
+As The Inquisitr previously reported, the babe recently wowed her followers with a sexy lingerie look that consisted of a tiny pink bra and matching panties and brought some serious heat to Instagram.